bloodchen/mx6doc/video-dowload-help.md

 ### 6.1 Maxthon Diamond Payment 💎

-You can also choose to pay with Maxthon Diamonds, 29800 Diamonds equivalent to $29.8 USD.
+You can also choose to pay with Maxthon Diamonds.

 ## 7. Subscription Success Email 📧